ibm-cloud-docs/vpc/api-metadata-change-log.md

 **VPC Metadata new endpoint URL.** You can now use the fully qualified domain name (FQDN) `api.metadata.cloud.ibm.com` for the VPC Metadata service endpoint.
 The FQDN resolves to the link-local IP address `169.254.169.254` without requiring the application of special configurations.
 For more information, see [Endpoint URLs](/apidocs/vpc-metadata#endpoint-url-metadata) in the VPC Metadata API.

-**VPC Metadata communication protocol and hop limit.** You can now view the communication protocol and hop limit for IP response packets used by the [VPC Metadata service](/docs/vpc?topic=vpc-imd-about).
-When [retrieving the instance](/apidocs/vpc-metadata#get-instance), the new `protocol` and `response_hop_limit` properties will be shown.
+**VPC Metadata communication protocol and hop limit.** You can now view the communication protocol and hop limit for IP response packets that are used by the [VPC Metadata service](/docs/vpc?topic=vpc-imd-about).
+When [retrieving the instance](/apidocs/vpc-metadata#get-instance), the new `protocol` and `response_hop_limit` properties are shown.
 For more information, see [Configure the Metadata service](/docs/vpc?topic=vpc-imd-configure-service&interface=api).

 ## 27 September 2022
 {: #27-september-2022-metadata}